space-physics/POLAN/README.rst

 for the calculation of real-height profiles from sweep-frequency ionograms.

-This document is for Versions after September 1986.
+This document is for Polan versions after September 1986.
-It supplements the information contained in the 194-page report "Ionogram analysis with the generalised program POLAN",
-obtainable as report ``UAG-93`` from:
+It supplements the information contained in the 194-page report "Ionogram analysis with the generalised program POLAN",  obtainable as report ``UAG-93`` from:

 :address: NOAA/NGDC,  325 Broadway,   E/GC2, Dept. 884  Boulder, CO 80303, USA.
 :Phone: (303)497-6761
+:Email:  ``j.titheridge@auckland.ac.nz``

 If problems arise
 -----------------
-run one data set with  LIST = 3, and mail all output to:
+run one data set with  LIST = 3 and start an Issue.
-J.E.
-Titheridge,  Physics Dept.,  University of Auckland,  New Zealand.

-or (better)

-:Email:  ``j.titheridge@auckland.ac.nz``

 NOTE: Profile summaries, and any debug information, are written to unit 2.
 Changes made in recent versions of POLAN are summarised in section F below.